ajoberstar/gradle-git/README.md

     apply plugin: 'github'

 This merely adds the `github` extension object.
 Credentials for Github can be specified in the `gradle.properties` file.
+As these are sensitive values, they should not be in the project's `gradle.properties`, but rather in the user's `~/.gradle/gradle.properties`.

     github.credentials.username = username
     github.credentials.password = password

-The Github repository can be specified using the extension:
+The Github repository can be specified using the extension.
+This is only used when cloning the repository.

     github.repoUri = 'https://ajoberstar@github.com/ajoberstar/gradle-git.git'

-SSH connections are currently not supported.

 ## Gh-Pages Plugin